Lo-GR/Factory.Solution/README.md

   }
 }
 ```
-3. In your terminal, run "dotnet ef database update"
+3. In your terminal, in the same directory as above, run "dotnet ef database update"
 ### _Installation: General Use_

 1. Back in your terminal in the Factory production directory, type "dotnet run."
 The terminal will present local host routes for you to navigate to in your browser.
 An example would be "http://localhost:5000."
 Enter this into a web browser of choice to use this application.
 Keep the terminal running as it is being used to control the local server.